NGF Top 100 Businesses in Golf

 E-commerce in general is growing, as online convenience influences the way consumers are purchasing products.
 Many traditional brick and mortar stores are migrating toward having a broader experiential, technical position, meaning locations where consumers can swing the clubs and get real data and feedback relative to the performance of a given product.
 And on the secondary market, other businesses are thriving as major manufacturers gravitate toward longer product cycles and some of the game’s most frequent players are price-shopping.

-In total, five golf retail companies – some of which feature sub-brands – are represented in the NGF GOLF 100.
+In total, six U.S.-based golf retail companies – some of which feature sub-brands – are represented in the NGF GOLF 100.

 The turf and course supplies category might not have the most well-known companies in the NGF GOLF 100 (with the possible exception of golf car manufacturers), but the businesses and brands in this sector help golf courses look their best, operate efficiently and, ultimately, keep customers happy.